cognisant/Docs.DevelopmentProcess/docs/source-control.md

 - Code should be reviewed by somebody other than the person who wrote it.
 This will be enforced by Github branch protection settings.
 - Once testing and code review present no further issues the pull request can be merged to `master`.
 - The merge commit on `master` should be tagged as a release with a semantic version number.
-- This release will then be delivered to customers (hopefully automatically, but process TBC).
 - The customer will perform their own testing, and either reject the release requesting further changes, or deploy the feature.

-## Release Branches

-In normal circumstances we should try to release features independently as soon as development is complete.
-In the event that multiple features are to be bundled together into a single release, a release branch named `release/<description>` should be created and have all features merged into it
-The contents of the release branch should then be tested and released in the manner described above for feature branches.

 ## Support Branches

 Occasionally it may be necessary to release an emergency bugfix to something other than the current release on master.
 This will normally be due to a customer not yet having validated and deployed the most current release.

 If this occurs, a support branch named `support/X.X` will be created by branching from the appropriate master version.
-Hotfixes or features can then be branched from this support branch, every commit on the support branch will be considered a release, similar to the commits on master.
+Hot-fixes or features can then be branched from this support branch, every commit on the support branch will be considered a release, similar to the commits on master.
 These releases will receive a version number between that of the base version and the subsequent version on master.

 ###Example